 If your complaint is regarding Payment Services, such as a direct debit or standing order we must respond to you with a holding response within 15 business days of receiving your complaint.
 If we do not do this, you are able to refer your complaint to the Financial Ombudsman Service.

 The complaints handler will establish the nature and scope of your complaint having due regards to the Financial Conduct Authority’s direction to deal with complaints promptly and fairly and to give complainants clear replies and, where appropriate, fair redress.

-When investigating the complaint, we will take a number of steps and these may include
+When investigating the complaint, we will take several steps, and these may include:

 We will consider these in conjunction with your complaint.
 We will endeavour to respond to and resolve your complaint straight away, which we consider to be at least one business day after the day that we received your complaint.
 However, we may need to carry out further internal investigations which will not enable us to resolve your complaint straight away.
 In this instance we will send you a notice of investigation letter within 5 working days from when we received your complaint.
 The notice of investigation letter will include: